labhai/Tabular-Anonymization/Tabular-Verifier/README.md

 # Tabular Verifier
-This repository provides a comprehensive Tabular validation pipeline to ensure anonymization integrity.
+This repository also provides a dedicated anonymization validation pipeline to ensure that anonymized datasets comply with predefined privacy policies and transformation rules.
+The verifier is designed for post-anonymization quality assurance, large-scale audits, and institutional compliance checks.

 - Verifies anonymized files against original data
 - Supports validation
 - Results are appended to a single CSV report